Responsible according to Art. 4 para. 7 GDPR is

 We may share your personal information with third parties who perform functions on our behalf and who also provide services to us, such as authorized Thomson distributors, professional advisors, IT consultants carrying out testing and development work on our business technology systems, researchers, and collateral fulfilment service providers.

-We may share your personal information with our other Fortive Group companies for internal reasons, primarily for business and operational purposes.
+We may share your personal information with our other Altra Motion companies for internal reasons, primarily for business and operational purposes.